 When is Amazon Prime Day 2020?

 Why?
-Because Amazon Prime Day 2018 was a day-and-a-half of deals that started on July 16, 2018 and Amazon Prime Day 2019 was two days of deals that started on July 15, 2019.
-In previous years it did start earlier, so there's also the possibility that Prime Day 2020 could start on Monday July 6, 2020 but we're predicting a start date of July 13 until we get more intel.
+Because Amazon Prime Day 2018 was a day-and-a-half of deals that started on July 16, 2018, and Amazon Prime Day 2019 was two days of deals that started on July 15, 2019.
+So a minimum sale period of 48 hours seems like a given.

 It's also likely that there will be some sort of 'Countdown to Amazon Prime Day' event with early discounts ahead of the actual Prime Day sale.
 That's because last year saw Amazon's competitors kick off their competing sales early.
 For example, in the UK Currys held a week-long 'Black Tag Summer Deals Event' which ran from July 8 to July 14.
 And in the US Walmart had thousands of "special buys" and "rollbacks" on its site between July 14 and July 17.

-Based on those competing sales from last year, here's how things could shake out for Amazon's Prime Day sale in 2020.
+So here's how things could shake out for Amazon's Prime Day sale in 2020 according to the "if it was a normal year" scenario above.

 What will the best Amazon Prime Day 2020 deals be?